Unhappy with your current job? Working online might be the solution for you.

-You can purchase online businesses or domain names that you think are undervalued and can sell it for a profit later.
+You can purchase online businesses or domain names that you think are undervalued and can sell them for a profit later.
 Try starting with small, and go bigger after you learn the ropes.

 19. Course Creator

 Pay Range: $0-Thousands per course

 Are you an expert in something?
 You can make a course about almost anything these days and post it to one of many available online course providers.
 You can set up a reliable passive stream of income with a single good course.

 Best Careers for Remote Work in Canada (Long-term)

 I always look at the US to spot worker trends in Canada.
 According to a report published by CNBC, about one in every four remote workers earn US$100,000 a year or more.
 Although this data is from US workers, the point is that you can make a lot as a remote worker.